 SSL Certificate Expiration Date Monitor

-This SAM component monitor, which is also available as a SAM template, tests a web server's ability to accept incoming sessions over a secure channel.
-You can configure the number of times that SAM will attempt to connect to the server before assuming that the SSL certificate expired; by default, SAM tries once.
+This SAM component monitor, which is also available as an application monitor template, tests a web server's ability to accept incoming sessions over a secure HTTPS channel.
+You can configure the number of times that SAM attempts to connect to a server before assuming that the SSL certificate expired; by default, SAM tries once.

 To enable and set the retry mechanism:

-<SslExpirationDatePollingSettings MaxConnectionAttempts="1" />to any number higher than "1".
-The default value is "1".
+<SslExpirationDatePollingSettings MaxConnectionAttempts="1" />to any number higher than the default value, 1.

 - Save the changes.